Asana/comment-on-task-github-action/README.md

 #### Step 1: Generate a secret token for your Action

+Skip this step if you've done this for a different GitHub action for this repository.

 * Go to https://github.integrations.asana.plus/auth?domainId=ghactions.
 * Authorize the Asana app and the GitHub app.
-* Copy the generated secret.
+* Copy the generated secret. **Do not share this secret with anyone!**

+At any point, you can revoke this generated token at https://github.integrations.asana.plus/auth?domainId=manage_tokens.

 #### Step 2: Set up a repository secret for the secret token

+Skip this step if you've done this for a different GitHub action for this repository.

 * Go to settings page for your repository.
 * Click on *Secrets* on left sidebar.